 All the variations of the TOEFL will be accepted and any comparable internationally- respected test will be considered.

 15. When does the program begin?

-The program will begin in August of 2014, with the exact dates of the orientation program to be determined in the fall of 2013.
+The program will begin each year in August.
+The exact dates of the orientation program are determined in late spring/early summer.

 16. Can I work in the United States after getting my degree?

 This depends on the type of visa you obtain, and your immigration status.
 For example, most LL.M. students in F-1 immigration status may apply for Optional Practical Training (OPT) to work in a law-related job in the United States for up to one year after graduation.
 Our Office of International Programs can provide more information, and help you with this process.

 17. If I am a current United States resident but not a citizen, can I still qualify to apply to this program as a foreign lawyer?